yumoL/microblog_backend/README.md

 The app will server will listen at http://localhost:3003

-- Build UI
-Make sure this repository and the repository of [client](https://github.com/yumoL/microblog_client) are in the same directory, and then use `npm run build:ui`(in the root of this repository) to create a production build of the UI.
+- Build UI: Make sure this repository and the repository of [client](https://github.com/yumoL/microblog_client) are in the same directory, and then use `npm run build:ui`(in the root of this repository) to create a production build of the UI.
 After production build you can start your app at http://localhost:3003.

 ### For testing